DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-View-list.md

 ## Import/Export sheets

-Return to the List of Views tab and click on the Export button to generate an excel file.
+Return to the List of Views tab and click on the Export button to generate an Excel file.
 In this file you can also change the number and name of the sheets if necessary.
 After exporting the file and editing it, import and update the edited sheets.

 ![SheetGen export sheets](../../assets\images\SG-Vl-ExportSheets.png)